-- Allow the traditional mix of residential, business, governmental and institutional uses within the district: - 2.
-Accommodate retail, service, and other business uses on the ground floor and residential units above or adjacent to the nonresidential space; - Promote Pelham Center as a vibrant community gathering place; - 4.
+- 1. Allow the traditional mix of residential, business, governmental and institutional uses within the district; - 2.
+Accommodate retail, service, and other business uses on the ground floor and residential units above or adjacent to the nonresidential space; - 3.
+Promote Pelham Center as a vibrant community gathering place; - 4.
 Implement sidewalks or pathways to provide for pedestrian access, connectivity and safety; - 5.
 Provide increased and more varied housing types and business opportunities.

-307-25-2 MUZD Overlay District [Amended 3-9-21 ATM]
+307-25-2 MUZD Overlay District

-The MUZD District is bounded to the EAST by Beaver Brook, to the NORTH at the intersection of Beaver Brook and Windham Road (including lots 22/8-133 and 22/8-134 and all lots with frontage along Windham Road and Mossey Lane), to the WEST by the intersection of Nashua Road and Tenney Road from lot 22/8-136 (including all lots with frontage on Nashua Road and Greenwood Terrace) to the intersection of Nashua Road and Meetinghouse Way (formerly Pelham Common Highway) including all lots with frontage along Meetinghouse Way then southwesterly along the eastern side of Marsh Road to the southernmost boundary of lot 22/7-130 and to the SOUTH by all lots with frontage on Old Bridge Street (excluding the Gibson Cemetery) to Beaver Brook.
+The MUZD District is bounded to the EAST by Beaver Brook, to the NORTH at the intersection of Beaver Brook and Windham Road (including lots 22/8-133 and 22/8-134 and all lots with frontage along Windham Road and Mossey Lane), to the WEST by the intersection of Nashua Road and Tenney Road from lot 22/8-136 (including all lots with frontage on Nashua Road and Greenwood Terrace) to the intersection of Nashua Road and Meetinghouse Way (formerly Pelham Common Highway) including all lots with frontage along Meetinghouse Way then southwesterly along the eastern side of Marsh Road to the southernmost boundary of lot 22/7-130 and to the SOUTH by all lots with frontage on Acorn and Old Bridge Street (excluding the Gibson Cemetery) to Beaver Brook.
 (Refer to the Pelham Zoning Map which can be found in the Pelham Planning Department or on the Planning Department Website at www.pelhamweb.com/planning/)

 307-25-3 Table of Uses within the MUZD [Amended 3-8-16 ATM, Art.
-2, Amended 3-12-19 ATM, Amended 3-9-21 ATM]
+2]

-Allowe d Uses
+Allowed Uses

-One Single, Duplex or Multi-family Residential Structure Per Lot Bakeries
+Single, Duplex or Multi-family Residential Bakeries

-Multiple Mixed-Use (Business and Residential) Structures Per Lot Financial services

-Accessory Dwellings Churches
+Accessory Dwellings Financial services

+Bed and Breakfast Churches

 Assisted Living Home or Group Home Civic institutions

 Professional Offices Family entertainment

 Book stores Retail (under 10K sq. ft.)

 Artist Live/Work/Gallery space Parking

 Research and Development Health/fitness clubs

 Artisan/Craft/Antique/Consignment shops Spas

-Educational Facilities Banks with or without drive-thru windows and Attached or stand-
+Educational Facilities Banks with or without drive-thru windows Attached or stand- alone ATMs

-alone ATMs

 Museums Banquet/function halls

 Child care facilities Farm stands

-Medical offices

-Parks Existing accessory dwelling units (in-law apartments) within the
+Medical offices Existing accessory dwelling units (in-law apartments) within the

-Lodges/clubs MUZD may be used as market rentals without limitation to family
+Parks MUZD may be used as market rentals without limitation to

-Veterinarians' offices members or caregivers, subject to demonstration of septic
+Lodges/clubs family members or caregivers, subject to demonstration of

-Restaurants capacity necessary to support increased residential use.
+Veterinarians' offices septic capacity necessary to support increased residential use.

-Bed and Breakfasts
+Restaurants

 ANY USES NOT LISTED ABOVE ARE PROHIBITED WITHIN THE MUZD